 As mentioned above, I wouldn’t recommend the Ibis Budget.
 Yes, it was very cheap but the hotel was basic and the corridors had the feel of a prison, no I’ve never been in a prison but I’ve seen them on TV haha.

-The room was simple and in the style of a double/single bunk bed, with the single on top in case you were wondering.
+The room was simple and in the style of a double/single bunk bed, with the single above in case, you were wondering.
 No tea/coffee, hairdryer included, hence the ‘budget option’.
 Breakfast was extra at €6 per person.

 Even the bathroom (towels included) required you to be a contortionist to shower and get dressed in the tiny space.
 But you get what you pay for so at €86 for 2 nights, for 2 people it was ok for a short trip.

 Tempted to visit Limoges or would you like to ask me any more questions about what to see and do in Limoges?
-Please ask me any questions in the comments below.
+Ask me any questions in the comments below.